UbiquityDotNET/Llvm.NET/README.md

 ### Why Llvm.NET?
-Llvm.NET was initially developed as a means to leverage LLVM as the back-end for an Ahead-Of-Time (AOT) compilation tool for .NET applications targeting micro controllers (e.g. An AOT compiler for the [.NET Micro Framework](http://www.netmf.com) ).
+Llvm.NET was initially developed as a means to leverage LLVM as the back-end for an Ahead-Of-Time (AOT) compilation tool for .NET applications targeting micro-controllers (e.g. An AOT compiler for the [.NET Micro Framework](http://www.netmf.com) ).
 The initial proof of concept built on Llvm.NET was successful in delivering on a basic application that could implement the micro controller equivalent of the classic "Hello World!" application (e.g. Blinky - an app that blinks an LED) using LLVM as the back-end code generator.
 This led to the revival of a former project doing AOT